High-Dose IV Vitamin C

 Whole body cryotherapy exposes a patient to extremely cold and dry air for two to three minutes.
 This provides benefits such as vasoconstriction, slower nerve condition, and stimulation of dermal thermo-receptors.
 It is currently used in inflammatory conditions such as Fibromyalgia, Rheumatoid Arthritis, and Ankylosing Spondylitis.

-While the above treatments are promising and beneficial for Long Covid fatigue, they also require treatment at a facility with the necessary equipment.
-The FLCCC has released some protocols to follow, which allow those who suffer from Long Covid fatigue some guidance on how to treat their condition at home.
+While the above treatments are promising and beneficial for Long COVID fatigue, they also require treatment at a facility with the necessary equipment and can be fairly expensive.
+The FLCCC has released some protocols to follow, which allow those who suffer from Long COVID fatigue some guidance on how to treat their condition at home.